This Gluten Free Dairy Free Meatloaf is moist and delicious! Serve with mashed potatoes and green beans for an easy dinner!

 IN COLD WATER

-Every time you defrost meat, it loses moisture through thawing which also leads to a loss in flavor.
-To compensate for this, marinate the meat to add more flavor and juice.”
+Every time you defrost meat, it loses moisture as it thaws, which also leads to a loss in flavor.
+To compensate for this, marinate the meat to add more flavor and juice.

 Once cooled, place in an airtight container and refrigerate.
 Store for 3 to 4 days.